Want to coach your agents on acknowledging the customer’s query at the start of every conversation, but don’t know where to start? We’re here to help!

 Begin with Personal Recognition

-So, just as it is essential when making empathy statements, it is important to use “I” rather than the more corporate “we”.
+It is important to use “I” rather than the more corporate “we”.

 Furthermore, using “I” in an acknowledgement statement allows the customer to feel as though they have someone working “on the inside” of the business, creating the perception that they have been personally recognised, which also builds rapport.